-For CMHCs, all transactions with related parties (i.e., Parent Company/Management Fees, lease expenses, etc.) must be disclosed in a report of Related Party Transactions (part of the Cost Report Review Questionnaire included in Exhibit F).
+All transactions with related parties (i.e., Parent Company/Management Fees, lease expenses, etc.) must be disclosed in a report of Related Party Transactions (part of the Cost Report Review Questionnaire included in Exhibit F).
 If no fair market value (FMV) is readily available for a related party transaction, this must be noted on the schedule.